neoforged/.github/primers/1.21.5/index.md

     - `setShader`, `clearShader`, `getShader` is removed
     - `setShaderTexture` now takes in a `GpuTexture` instead of a bind address
     - `getShaderTexture` now returns a `GpuTexture` or null if not present
+    - `pixelStore`, `readPixels` is removed
+    - `queueFencedTask`, `executePendingTasks` - Handles sending tasks that run on the GPU asyncronously.
+    - `$GpuAsyncTask` - A record that holds the callback and fence object used to sync information to the GPU.
 - `com.mojang.blaze3d.textures`
     - `AddressMode` - The mode set for how to render a texture to a specific location.
     - `FilterMode` - The mode set for how to render a texture whenever the level-of-detail function determines how the texture should be maximized or minimized.